Technology ,

 RFID to replace barcode

-The optical scanning method of barcodes tag obliges labels to be “viewed” by lasers.
-It also needs to be in alignment with the line-of-sight.
+The optical scanning method of barcode tags requires labels to be “viewed” by lasers.
+It also needs to be in alignment with the line of sight.
 This makes it difficult to scan the same.

-For barcode reader to function in a proper manner, the reader must be legitimately situated concerning each other.
-RFID innovation empowers label reading from a more prominent distance, even in difficult looking situations.
+For the barcode reader to function in a proper manner, the readers must be legitimately situated concerning each other.
+RFID innovation empowers label reading from a more prominent distance, even in difficult-looking situations.

 The information is dynamic enough to be updated periodically or as the need arises.